 The high number of students in Montreal means that behind the dropout rate is a considerable number, in real terms, of young people who do not graduate.

-Meaning that 26% of all Québec dropouts are in Montreal.
+Meaning that, in 2014, 25% of all Québec dropouts were in Montreal.

 This represents a significant number of young people who need special support to earn an initial diploma.

 Overview of the population and student numbers

 Among all Montreal issues, poverty is considered the most pressing because of its scope and its effect on school perseverance.

 - nearly 84% of all the elementary students in Québec who live below the poverty line and in the most underprivileged conditions.

 - the highest proportion of low-income neighbourhoods in Canada.